latentPrion/zambesii/docs/uefi.md

 * "File Path Media Device Path": Gives a file path, and then the BootMgr will enumerate all removable media devices __followed by__ all fixed media devices.
 It will then boot into the device that contains the given file.
 * "URI Device Path": I didn't quite understand but it seems like BootMgr will literally try every possible device that exposes a "LoadFile" protocol instance.

+### BootOrder vs OsRecoveryOrder+PlatformRecoveryOrder:

+BoorOrder contains the hex indexes of Boot#### vars, in sequential order.
+OSRecoveryOrder and PlatformRecoveryOrder contain the VendorGuids of vendors in sequential order.
+The BootMgr then looks for all the vars with a given VendorGuid and tries them in order, per VendorGuid.

+### Default FileNames for bootable applications:

+When no file path is provided, BootMgr will look for a file with the following name in the following path:
+> \EFI\BOOT\BOOT<cpu_architecture>.efi

+## UEFI Vars:

+### Architecturally defined global vars:

+All arch-defined global vars have the GUID "8be4df61-93ca-11d2-aa0d-00e098032b8c".
+All non-arch defined vars must use a vendor-defined GUID given by "VendorGuid" (sec 3.3) (spec italicized it like a var name but I don't see it in /efivars on my machine).

+### Global vars:

+These arch-def global vars are of interest:
+* BootNext: The boot option for the next boot only.
+* BootOptionSupport: The types of boot options supported by the boot manager.
+Should be treated as read-only.
+* ConIn: The device path of the default input console. `ConInDev` lists all input consoles.
+* ConOut: The device path of the default output console. `ConOutDev` lists all output consoles.
+* ErrOut: The device path of the default error console. `ErrOutDev` lists all error consoles.
+* SecureBoot: Whether or not the system is in secure boot mode.
+* OsIndications: Allows the OS to request the firmware to enable certain features and to take certain actions.
+* OsIndicationsSupported: Allows the firmware to indicate supported features and actions to the OS.

+In particular it seems like the OS can just read ConOut instead of searching for a SIMPLE_TEXT_OUTPUT_PROTOCOL producer.

+### UEFI Variables:

+* UEFI variables are used to store configuration data for UEFI applications and drivers.
+* UEFI variables are stored in the NVRAM (non-volatile RAM) and are persistent across system reboots.
+* UEFI variables are identified by a unique GUID (Global Unique Identifier).

+## UEFI Image handles:

+Image handles passed to UEFI applications have the following protocols pre-filled in by the firmware:
+> EFI_LOADED_IMAGE_PROTOCOL, EFI_LOADED_IMAGE_DEVICE_PATH_PROTOCOL.

+Driver apps are expected to register and produce the following protocols:
+> EFI_DRIVER_BINDING_PROTOCOL.

+## UEFI Configuration Tables:

+Tables of note (sec 4.6):
+* ACPI 1.0 and 2.0 tables (phys only, no fixup).
+* SMBIOS, SMBIOS3 tables (phys only, no fixup).
+* MPS table (most likely Intel MP Spec table) (phys only, no fixup).
+* Flattened Device Tree (FDT) (phys only, no fixup).
+* EFI_RT_PROPERTIES_TABLE (phys only, no fixup): This table has a bitmask of supported EFI Runtime services.
+Can be ignored because unsupported services must still be implemented to return EFI_UNSUPPORTED.
+* EFI_MEMORY_ATTRIBUTES_TABLE (phys only, no fixup): Tells the kernel how to page-attribute protect the EFI memory regions.
+* EFI_CONFORMANCE_PROFILE_TABLE (phys only, no fixup).
+May be important if it works like the MP spec default profiles.